Testing for Convergence or Divergence of a Series

 Absolute Convergence

-For a series $\sum a_n$, if the series $\sum |a_n|$ converges, we say that “the series $\sum a_n$ converges absolutely”.
+For a series $\sum a_n$, if the series $\sum |a_n|$ converges, we say that “the series $\sum a_n$ converges absolutely.”

-In this case, the following theorem holds:
+The following theorem holds:

 Theorem